theforeman/theforeman.org/plugins/foreman_openscap/0.5/index.md

     puppet module install isimluk-foreman_scap_client

-This puppet module will automatically install foreman_scap_client (if not installed) and will configure the client's ```/etc/foreman_scap_client/config.yaml``` with parameters which are needed for the operation of foreman_scap_client. foreman_scap_client to run scans and upload results to the Smart Proxy.
+This puppet module will automatically install foreman_scap_client (if not installed) and will configure the client's ```/etc/foreman_scap_client/config.yaml``` with parameters which are needed for the operation of foreman_scap_client.

 # 4. Usage

 This chapter covers features that you can use in terms of Foreman and OpenSCAP integration.
-Everything described below assumes you've sucessfully installed foreman_openscap, smart_proxy_openscap and puppet-foreman_scap_client is available on your puppetmaster and Foreman.
+Everything described below assumes you've sucessfully installed foreman_openscap, smart_proxy_openscap and puppet-foreman_scap_client is available on your Puppet master and Foreman.

-*__Please note:__ smart_proxy_openscap is __required__ for the norman operation of foreman_openscap*
+*__Please note:__ smart_proxy_openscap is __required__ for the normal operation of foreman_openscap*

 You would usually start with uploading SCAP contents, then create policies of those SCAP contents and assign the policy to hosts or hostgroups.
 The puppet module will install ```foreman_scap_client``` and configure it with the needed policy information.
-The puppet module also adds a cron line, which runs the scap client at the schedule select when creating the policy.
+The puppet module also adds a cron line, which runs the SCAP client at the schedule select when creating the policy.

 ## 4.1 Creating SCAP content

-foreman_openscap comes with default scap content provided by [scap-security-guide](https://fedorahosted.org/scap-security-guide/).
+foreman_openscap comes with default SCAP content provided by [scap-security-guide](https://fedorahosted.org/scap-security-guide/).

 The default SCAP content is available for RHEL 6, RHEL 7 and Fedora.